 Second Corinthians 12:12 says, "The signs of a true apostle were performed among you with utmost patience, with signs and wonders and mighty works."
 Cessationists believe, based on this verse, that the sign gifts were given to the apostles to show that their authority, and their message, was from God.
 Therefore, there is no reason to believe that the rest of the church would experience the sign gifts.
 Continuationists argue that Paul meant for other believers, for the church at large, to experience the sign gifts, when he said: "I want you all to speak in tongues, but even more to prophesy" (1 Corinthians 14:5).
 The Bible does record instances of people who were not apostles performing miraculous signs.
 Among them are Stephen (Acts 6:8) and Philip (Acts 8:6–7).
 This seems supportive of continuationism, but it is not definitive.

 Speaking in tongues is one of the most sensitive points between continuationists and cessationists.
-Cessationists argue that the gift of tongues was given so that the gospel could be spread to those who spoke other languages.
+Some cessationists argue that the gift of tongues was given so that the gospel could be spread to those who spoke other languages.
 This is consistent with God's global love, and also it makes good sense out of the need for someone to "interpret" (1 Corinthians 12:30; 14:13, 27–28).
-Cessationists point out, based on this understanding of tongues, that if the gift of tongues was still accessible to the church today, missionaries would not need to go through years of language study to give the gospel to other nations.
-Continuationists argue that speaking in tongues is a prayer language that doesn't have to be limited to human beings, and is primarily for the purpose of worship.
+They point out, based on this understanding of tongues, that if the gift of tongues was still accessible to the church today, missionaries would not need to go through years of language study to give the gospel to other nations.
+Some continuationists argue that speaking in tongues is a prayer language that doesn't have to be limited to human beings, and is primarily for the purpose of worship.
 They cite Paul's statement, "If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal" (1 Corinthians 13:1).
 In other words, speaking a prayer language to God means nothing if your heart has no love for God or for other people.
 There is an unfortunate tendency for this specific gift to be abused and misused for the purpose of hype, and the misuse of tongues has been associated with demonic activity and emotional hysteria.
 Still, none of this is conclusive evidence that the gift of tongues cannot be given, or used properly.

 The same is true of all the sign gifts.
 Sign gifts, just like preaching and teaching, are often abused, fabricated or mocked by evil men.
 That does not mean they do not exist, or have no proper place in the church.
 Perhaps in some areas of the world, for God's purpose, in order to spread the gospel in places that have no Bibles, or to lend validity to the message of His servants, the sign gifts are given.
 In closed countries, like North Korea, for example, this could be happening and we would have no knowledge of it.
 The "man on the desert island" who has never heard of God has perhaps indeed heard of God through some miracle or sign.
-Just because we do not see these gifts occurring in Western churches, or because the majority of what we do see is hype and hysteria, does not mean that the gifts have conclusively ceased.
+Just because we do not see these gifts occurring in Western churches, or because much of what we do see is hype and hysteria, does not mean that the gifts have conclusively ceased.

 Whether we lean towards cessationism or continuationism, we should be careful to use wisdom and not add to, or take away from, Scripture for the sake of making an argument or debunking the opposite view.
 God encourages us to unity as believers (Ephesians 4:3; 1 Peter 3:8), rather than discord, and while the disregard of perfectly clear biblical truth cannot be tolerated, there are some issues that are a bit less clear.
 In those cases, we should be as careful as possible to stick to the Bible and not insert our opinion where God has left a question mark.